Skip to main content

 You can even choose to apply the blacklist rule across all your connected bank accounts.

-In this section, you can manage your blacklist.
-This means you can add new rules or modify/delete existing.
+From there, you can manage your blacklist, meaning you can add new rules or edit/delete existing blacklist rules.

 It is possible to set blacklist rules based on the account's IBAN or the account holder's name.
 For example: